fhiso/legacy-format/data-model.md

 ### AGNC   {#AGNC}

-The institution or individual having authority and/or responsibility to manage or govern.
+Agency: the institution or individual having authority and/or responsibility to manage or govern.

 Contexts
 :   .`[SOUR]`.`[DATA]`.`[AGNC]`